 - 1. APPRECIATING the support provided by the Chinese and Swiss authorities in the preparation of the 14th meeting of the Conference of the Contracting Parties (COP14); - 2.
 AWARE of the significant effort required for the organization of a meeting of the Conference of the Contracting Parties (COP); - 3.
 RECOGNIZING the long-term commitment by the People's Republic of China to the conservation and wise use of wetlands, through their actions for the implementation of the Convention on Wetlands; - 4.
-NOTING the outcomes of the high-level segment of COP14, with the adoption of the "Wuhan Declaration"; and - 5.
-NOTING WITH SATISFACTION that XX Resolutions considered at the present meeting of the Conference of the Parties were approved by consensus;
+NOTING the outcomes of the high-level segment of COP14, which was organized by the Host Country under its own initiative, with the adoption of the "Wuhan Declaration"; and - [5.
+NOTING WITH SATISFACTION that XX Resolutions considered at the present meeting of the Conference of the Parties were approved by consensus;]